 • Heightened sensory sensitivity

-Comprehending these signs empowers individuals and their support networks to proactively alleviate the burden of autistic burnout and devise prevention and management strategies.
+Comprehending these five signs of autistic burnout empowers individuals and their support networks to proactively alleviate the burden of autistic burnout and devise prevention and management strategies.

 Chronic Exhaustion and Fatigue